Indonesian invasion of South Maluku: Seram island

 On 21 July 1950 Indonesian forces landed on the northwest part of the Seram Island capturing Piru followed by Amahai the next day.
-Meanwhile from the east the Abdullah batallion advanced from the Geser island capturing Bula on 2 September, followed by Kilmuri (9 September), Atiahu (10 September) and Werinama (September).
+Meanwhile, from the east, the Abdullah battalion advanced from the Geser island capturing Bula on 2 September, followed by Kilmuri (9 September), Atiahu (10 September) and Werinama (September).
 After capturing Atiaho and Werinama, APRIS troops moved towards Polim, Laha, and Lalim.
 On 18 September Kobi was occupied without significant resistance.
 Commander Major Abdullah was killed in a landing battle in the Laha of southern Ceram on 25 September.

 On 27 September separatists launched a major counteroffensive recapturing Latu, Ramahkai, Kairatu, and Tihulale.
 On 13 October Indonesian forces continued operations capturing Wahai on the north coast followed by Tehoru on 18 October on the southern coast.
 Operational movements were then continued to Opin, Besi, Sawal, Horale, so that by December Labuhan could be reached.

 On 27 May 1951 Indonesian forces captured Suakraja on the northern coast followed by Taniwel on 29 May.
 On 29 June Indonesian forces landed in Elpaputih.
 Around that time during the dry season the military overran Seti village in the Seram hinterland.
 A later offensive managed to overran multiple Maneo villages including Maneo Rendah and Kabailu.
 On 21 September armed forces recaptured Kairatu following a naval landing.
 On 7 November an operation was launched to occupy interior near the Piru town.